LG targets Judy, its next flagship smartphone, for June unveil

 - Wireless charging, digital assistant, voice recognition, and camera AI?
 Check, check, check, and check.

-Besides a somewhat low standard RAM allotment (which could see a boost in an accompanying Plus-type model), Judy sounds like a fitting followup to 2017’s very capable G6 and V30.
-But you’ll have to wait patiently through early spring to purchase one: a targeted June launch means that it may not be available globally until sometime this summer.
+Besides a somewhat low standard RAM allotment (which could see a boost in an accompanying Plus-type model), Judy sounds like a fitting follow-up to 2017’s very capable G6 and V30.
+But you’ll have to wait patiently through early spring to purchase one: A targeted June launch means that it may not be available globally until sometime this summer.